 As anyone knows who’s tried to park in or around colleges like SMU or UNT, parking and transportation are huge headaches.
 Again, that’s much like cities.
 Universities made what seemed the sensible move in the ’70s and, just like cities, they clustered like purposes with like purposes: all the housing over here, all the science and technology over there.
 But as Walker noted, this isolated people and buildings, with huge parking lots isolating everything even more, and much of the plan (and much of the possible pedestrian access) given over to support services.
 Think how much space in any downtown is lost to freeway entrance-and-exit ramps.

 Every American university (and suburb) began looking like a large cluster of shopping malls or industrial parks; the same general layout prevailed.
-What made this unsustainable for colleges, though, was that, after awhile, it becomes impossible for students to get from one end to the other between classes.
+What made this unsustainable for colleges, though, was that, after awhile, it becomes impossible for students to get from one end of the campus to the other in the short time between classes.

-Walker had actually been hired just to transform the sun-baked, barren, public space between the McDermott Library and the Student Services Building at UT-Dallas — to make it more amenable (they’re the big grey boxes at the top, left).
+Walker had actually been hired just to transform the sun-baked, barren, public space between the McDermott Library and the Student Services Building at UT-Dallas — to make it more amenable (they’re the big grey boxes at the top of the map).
 It was rather like the problem presented by Dallas’ sun-baked and barren City Hall Plaza — and the recent attempts to make that into something more amenable for human life.

 What Walker eventually developed was a new master plan for all of UT-Dallas.
 He rediscovered and emphasized the creeks on campus.
 He devised a roundabout drive near the entrance to the main campus to help direct traffic to the appropriate lots and away from the pedestrian center.
 He planted several thousand native trees and encouraged the future clustering of buildings (rather than their sprawl).
 He had a solar canopy — much like the one at the Winspear Opera House — installed between the library and Student Services and added fountains and pools and even a “cooling tower” (below)– all of it to create a pleasant oasis, a convocation area or amphitheater.
 It’s now the true heart of the campus.

-Essentially, what Walker did was create a waterway and park as a sort of central, pedestrian-scale, Trinity Creek Boulevard for UT-Dallas.
+Essentially, what Walker did was create a waterway and park as a sort of central, pedestrian-scale, Turtle Creek Boulevard for UT-Dallas.
 Notice, also, how the picture of UT-D at top recalls George Dahl’s Esplanade at Fair Park, another public space that encourages people to mingle, loiter, wander, sit, read and eat.
-If only we could let Dallasites feel safe enough at Fair Park that they’d visit in the first place and then give them reasons to linger there — any day, all day, not just during special events or the State Fair.
+If only we could improve the Fair Park neighborhood to such a degree –that is, improve its residents’ future prospects — that the park itself would become a year-round place for everyone to visit, eat and linger — any day, all day, not just during special events or the State Fair.

 The origin of the word campus lies with the Latin for flat plain or field (the Campagna that surrounds Rome).
-It points to the pastoral and medieval beginnings of colleges, institutions that once stood as something of intellectual havens away from the city.
+It points to the pastoral and medieval beginnings of colleges, institutions that once stood as something of intellectual havens away from (or intellectually separate from) the city.

-But ‘flat field or plain’ certainly describes the origins of Dallas as well.
-In effect, in Fair Park and now at UT-Dallas, the city has created idealized miniatures of urban design.
+‘Flat field or plain’ certainly describes the origins of Dallas as well.
+In effect, in Fair Park and now at UT-Dallas, the city has created idealized miniatures of the best of urban design.
 Obviously, the huge differences of scale make some aspects of these designs inapplicable to city-sized problems.
-But architects traditionally create miniatures and mockups to test their creations, to gain (and give) some sense of what will happen life-size.
+But architects traditionally create miniatures and mockups to test their creations, to gain some sense of what will happen life-size.

 A symposium on landscape design in a beautifully laid out little sculpture garden is another kind of ‘test miniature.’
-Some of what Dallas could do to address its many pressing urban design issues — from waterways and parks to pedestrian traffic and the equitable use of public and private spaces — beckon us in these spots: the Nasher, UT-Dallas, Fair Park, Turtle Creek.
-We glimpse possibilities.
+Some of what Dallas could do to address its many pressing urban design issues — from waterways and parks to pedestrian traffic and the equitable use of public and private spaces — beckons us in these spots: the Nasher, UT-Dallas, Fair Park, Turtle Creek.

 Or at least, it’s pleasant to think so.
-More likely, they’re just scattered respites, occasional havens — from the rest of our city.
+More likely, they’re just scattered respites, occasional pleasant havens — set apart from the rest of this city.